jwal21/Boolean-Calculator/README.md

-# BoolCalc
+# Boolean Calculator

-BoolCalc is a simple Boolean expression calculator implemented using **Lex** and **Yacc** in **C**.
+A simple Boolean expression calculator implemented using **Lex** and **Yacc** in **C**.
 It supports standard Boolean operations and evaluates logical expressions written by the user, demonstrating compiler design concepts such as lexical analysis, parsing, and code generation.

 ## 📌 Features